2013–14 Super League Greece

 The 2013–14 Super League Greece was the 78th season of the highest football league of Greece and the eighth under the name Super League.
 The season began on 17 August and ended in May 2014.
 Olympiacos are the champions, having won their 41st Greek championship.

 The league comprises fourteen teams from the 2012–13 season and four promoted teams from the 2012–13 Football League.

 Teams

-Two teams were relegated at the end of the 2012–13 season.
-AEK Athens and Kerkyra were already mathematically assured of relegation to the 2013–14 Football League.
-Kerkyra finished 3 years of spell in the top level while AEK faced first relegation to second division after 89 years.
+Two teams were relegated from the 2013–14 season.
+Kerkyra would compete in the 2013–14 Football League after 3 years in the top level, while AEK Athens faced first relegation in their 89-year history and would compete in the 2013–14 Football League 2.

-Four teams were promoted from the 2012–13 Football League, champions Apollon Smyrnis, runners-up Ergotelis, third placed AEL Kalloni and Panetolikos, the winners of a four-team play-off round.
-Apollon returned to top level 13 years after relegation, Ergotelis made their immediate come back, while Kalloni made their debut in it.
+Four teams were promoted from the 2012–13 Football League.
+The champions, Apollon Smyrnis, the runners-up Ergotelis, the third placed AEL Kalloni and the winners of the promotion play-offs, Panetolikos.
+Apollon returned to top level 13 years after relegation, Ergotelis made their immediate come back, while AEL Kalloni made their debut in it.
 Panetolikos also made their immediate come back.